 cenegermin-bkbj

 OXERVATE (cenegermin-bkbj) is neurons, which acts through specific high-affinity (i.
-Approved for neurotrophic keratitis.
 First approved in 2018.

-OXERVATE (cenegermin-bkbj) is a recombinant human nerve growth factor (NGF) ophthalmic solution approved by the FDA in August 2018 for the treatment of neurotrophic keratitis.
-It works by binding to high-affinity (TrkA) and low-affinity (p75NTR) nerve growth factor receptors in the anterior segment of the eye to support corneal innervation and integrity.
-This represents the first and only FDA-approved NGF therapy for corneal nerve regeneration, filling a significant unmet need in a rare orphan indication with limited treatment options.
+OXERVATE (cenegermin-bkbj) is a recombinant human nerve growth factor (NGF) ophthalmic solution approved in 2018 for treating neurotrophic keratopathy, a rare corneal disease characterized by reduced corneal sensation and integrity.
+It works by binding to TrkA and p75NTR nerve growth factor receptors in the anterior eye segment to support corneal innervation and healing.
+This is the first and only FDA-approved NGF therapy for corneal nerve regeneration.

 neurons, which acts through specific high-affinity (i.e., TrkA) and low-affinity (i.e. p75NTR) nerve growth factor receptors in the anterior segment of the eye to support corneal innervation and integrity.